cross-seed/cross-seed.org/docs/v6-migration.md

 better starting point to try and solve the issue yourself before requiring outside assistance.

+Restrictions are placed on config options where applicable to prevent badly configured setups which harm both the user and trackers.

 :::note

 We have implemented specific "ratio-based" ranges for the